JackLamb99/jdm-culture/README.md

 # JDM Culture

 **JDM Culture** is a website dedicated to exploring the rich culture of Japanese Domestic Market (JDM) cars.
 It introduces users to the origins and evolution of JDM, its impact on tuning and street racing culture, and the iconic vehicles and figures that have defined the scene.
 From detailed timelines to legendary names and media influences, the site offers an engaging overview for both newcomers and enthusiasts.
-View the live site <a href="https://jacklamb99.github.io/jdm-culture/" target="_blank">here</a>.
+View the live site [here](https://jacklamb99.github.io/jdm-culture/).

 ![Mockup](docs/images/mockup.png)